 Have fun in your own home

 Due to COVID-19, we may not all have the option to actually go out and do things, but that doesn’t mean you can’t have fun in your own home.
 Whether that’s watching your favorite tv show or painting your heart away.
 Just Dance not only has fun dances, they even have sing-alongs.
 Have you ever tried karaoke at home?
 Do whatever it is that you love to do.
 If you don’t know what you like to do, start trying new things.
-YouTube and Pinterest is a good source of inspiration.
+YouTube and Pinterest are good sources of inspiration.